 Everyone these days has access to a video camera and to the internet.
 Put them together and you get YouTube and other video sharing sites like Vimeo.
 As an information resource generally, the internet is the greatest repository of raw knowledge we’ve ever created, but it’s a mess.

 But if you’re a hands-on kind of person looking for a tutorial on how to tune up your bicycle, check out YouTube.
 Want to learn how to weld, build an Adirondack chair or, yes, use a 3D printer to make your first prototype – well, there’s a YouTube video (or fifty) out there to teach you how.
-The quality of the presentations are as variable as the people making them, but that’s why they’re so darn interesting.
-Sharing information, know-how and experience from all points of view is a wonderfully democratizing experience and encourages the most timid tinkerer to realize they are not alone and if someone else can do it, so can they.
+The quality of the presentations is as variable as the people making them, but that’s why they’re so interesting.
+Sharing information, know-how and experience from all points of view is a wonderfully democratizing experience and encourages budding product designers to engage with one another and pick up new skills.

-3. Open Source Computers
+4. Open Source Computers

-and of course there are millions of people doing just that.
-A new generation of cellphone users is perfectly comfortable with this reality, but not everyone knows how to program an app or wants to.
+The Android operating system for cell phones is meant to be “open source”, meaning anyone with sufficient programming chops can create new apps to share with anyone else and, of course, there are millions of people doing just that.
+A new generation of cell phone users is perfectly comfortable with open source design, but not everyone knows how to program an app or wants to.
 To invite younger people to get involved in our electronic world, inventors and educators have created new hardware/software interfaces that are easy to use and program.

-4. Crowd Funding
+5. Crowd Funding

-We like making things ourselves, and we’ll continue to keep you updated on advances in materials, machinery and techniques for rapid prototyping and tooling.
+We like making things ourselves and will continue to keep you updated on advances in materials, machinery and techniques for rapid prototyping and tooling.
 But our work doesn’t start unless there are people designing things to be made.
 The industrial and product designers of tomorrow will come from those young people today who are excited by the joy of learning and discovery and who now have an entire new suite of tools available to help them get started.
 Contact us today for a free quote on your project!